cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 When working with large queries using many tables, aliasing can make the query significantly smaller and more readable.

 One instance where table aliasing is required is when joining a table to itself.
-This can be done when there is some kind of relationship between rows within the same table, and happens more often than you might guess.
+This can be done when there is some kind of relationship between rows within the same table, which happens more often than you might guess.
 As an example of a query we might do with our simple books and authors data, consider the question, "what books were published in the same year as *The Three-Body Problem*?".
 Here is one way to answer that question with a query:

 ::